Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Monitoring/PerformanceMonitoring.md

 - Memory management technique where the computer uses disk space as extension of RAM.
 ## Key Concepts of Virtual Memory
 - **Illusion of Large Memory**:
-- **Swapping Mechanism**: When the system runs low on RAM, (OS) temporarily transfers inactive data from RAM to a designated space on the hard drive known as the swap space.
+- **Swapping Mechanism**: When the system runs low on RAM, (OS) temporarily transfers inactive data from RAM to a `designated space on the hard drive known as the swap space`.
-- **This process, called swapping or paging**

 - **Memory Management Unit (MMU)**:
-    - MMU is responsible for correct address management while using the disk as virtual memory for the process.
+    - MMU is the unit responsible for correct address management of the disk used as virtual memory.

 ## Benefits of Virtual Memory
 1. **Multitasking**: